-When Yelp users visit your business page, they may see a button with a prompt to request a service or contact you.
+When Yelp users visit your business page, they may see a button with a prompt to request a quote or contact you.
 The message on the button varies depending on your business category, but the purpose of the tool is consistent: to connect consumers (your potential customers) with great local businesses.

 People who submit requests are motivated and interested, so responding quickly to messaging requests can lead to higher conversation rates.

-8 tips for managing requests and messages on Yelp
+8 tips for managing request a quote and messages on Yelp

 Seize this opportunity to connect directly with potential customers the moment they need your services.
 Check out 8 ways to make the most out of the request a quote and messaging tools below.

 - Receive requests.
 This feature is automatically enabled on your business page to make receiving requests and messages from potential customers a breeze.
 If you haven’t disabled it, you can start receiving requests instantly.

 - Do some prep.
 To make things easier for yourself, create a few templates you can use to streamline your follow up responses.
 Use one for confirming your interest in taking on a request and one for politely declining a job that isn’t the right fit.
 When you send the actual message, make it personal by adding the Yelp user’s name and asking specific questions about the type of service they’re requesting.

 - Be personable and authentic.
 79% of Yelp users are looking for a business they can visit multiple times, so aim to start a conversation that will form the basis of a customer relationship.* This means asking follow-up questions when more info is needed.

 - Respond promptly.
 Your response time is displayed to Yelp users.
 Businesses with a response time less than a day see 4x more requests than businesses who wait longer to reply.** Yelp will send you an email or push notification when you receive a message or request, making it easy to reply quickly.